ctam62/savoryscale-api/README.md

 npm i
 ```

-Create and select the database in a separate mysql terminal
+Create and select the savoryscale database in a separate psql terminal
 ```
 CREATE DATABASE savoryscale;
-USE savoryscale;
+\c savoryscale;
 ```

 Create database tables with knex migrations